anandprajapati1/LunchOrderApp/README.md

 npm start
 ```
 This will start application and run in browser on default port 3001.
 And thats all!
-If your server is up and running, this application will work as the default hero app.

 ## Further help